Chiral bosonic quantum spin liquid in the integer-spin Heisenberg-Kitaev model: Validating the SBMFT

 \section{Validating the SBMFT}

-We have calculated the SBMFT dependence of the ground state energy with the parameter $\theta \in [0,\pi]$ by solving self-consistently ${\cal H}_{\text{HK}}^{\text{MF}}$ for various $S$ which range from the strong quantum regime (small $S$) to the large-$S$ limit.
-For the latter, the {\it ans\"atze} can be obtained analytically allowing to fully span the parameter space $\theta \in [0,2\pi]$.
-In Fig.~\ref{fig:energy}, we compare our results (symbols) with (i) the classical limit obtained by the Luttinger-Tisza method\cite{litvin_luttinger-tisza_1974} (blue line) and (ii) the ED for the $S=1/2$ (black line), $S=1$ (gray line) and $S=3/2$ (dashed gray line) on 12-site clusters.
+We have calculated the SBMFT dependence of the ground state energy with the parameter $\theta \in [0,\pi]$ by solving self-consistently ${\cal H}_{\text{HK}}^{\text{MF}}$ for various $S$ which range from the strong quantum regime (small $S$) to the large-$S$ limit { recovering known results for $S=1/2$\cite{chaloupka_zigzag_2013} and $S=1$.\cite{dong_spin-1_2020}} For the latter, the {\it Ans\"atze} can be obtained analytically allowing to fully span the parameter space $\theta \in [0,2\pi]$.
+In Fig.~\ref{fig:energy}, we compare our results (symbols) with (i) the classical limit obtained by the Luttinger-Tisza method\cite{litvin_luttinger-tisza_1974} (blue line) and (ii) the exact diagonalizations (ED)\cite{usedpackage} for the $S=1/2$ (black line), $S=1$ (gray line) and $S=3/2$ (dashed gray line) on 12-site clusters.
 Details are given in Appendices \ref{sec:LT} and \ref{sec:ED} for (i) and (ii) respectively.

 We see that our SBMFT construction at large $S$ matches perfectly the LT results, validating the proposed mixed singlet / triplet construction rather than the separated channels\cite{kargarian_unusual_2012,kos_quantum_2017,schneider_projective_2022} that would lead to a completely different ground state energy dependence on $\theta$.
 This systematic comparisons with the classical energies, as done here, provides crucial information for deriving the appropriate Schwinger boson mean-field decoupling of the spin interactions.
 At the special Kitaev point $\theta = {\pi / 2}$, the classical state is known to be the Baskaran-Shen-Shankar (BSS) state made of fully-packed classical dimers distributed in a star pattern shape maximizing the number of empty hexagons\cite{baskaran_spin-_2008}.
 Every dimer possesses an internal degree of freedom -- its orientation -- hence resulting to a massive degeneracy.
 Such a typical classical spin configurations can be obtained within SBMFT, properly recovering the expected classical energy per site $N$, ${E \over N S^2} = -1$ is by replacing $\langle {\bf S}_i {\bf S}_j \rangle \to \langle {\bf S}_i \rangle \langle {\bf S}_j \rangle$ as expected in a classical situation with no quantum fluctuations, in ${\cal H}_\text{HK}$ and where $\langle {\bf S}_i \rangle$ is evaluated in the boson vacuum.
 An example of a typical classical dimer configuration is given in Fig.\ref{fig:bss}.